horsfieldsa/wordpress-fargate/README.md

 1. The WP Offload S3 Lite Plugin doesn't support ECS Task IAM Roles.
 To work-around this we need to create an IAM user, and configure access keys.
+2. Unable to get Environment vars to properly reference AccessKey and SecretAccessKey, to work around this currently you need to manually create a new task definition, assign the environment variables, and update the service.
+Yes this sucks and I'm working on fixing it with either env-kms, or pulling secrets from parameter store.

 ## TODO: